Skip to main content

 Step 4: Display the post

-Using the post id, you can display it directly after the user taps a button on your object page:
+Using the post id, you can display it directly after the user taps a button on your object page.
+See Open a specific screen for the per-platform integration details.

 OctopusPostDetailsContent(